What I Learned About Investing From Darwin

 Avoid Type I Error

-Pulak pulls an idea of evolutionary theory where species usually choose staying hungry compared to making mistakes that can take their lives.
+Pulak pulls an idea from evolutionary theory where species usually choose to stay hungry compared to making mistakes that can take their lives.
 He says that the same thing can be applied to the investing world.
 You need to avoid mistakes that can result in a loss of capital.

 What it means is that we need to reject a lot of opportunities and swing only when we are absolutely sure.
 He gives the example that Buffet is the best investor because he is the best rejector.